nebuly-ai/nos/docs/en/docs/dynamic-gpu-partitioning/configuration.md

 a candidate GPU partitioning plan would make the pending pods schedulable.

-The GPU Partitioner reads the scheduler configuration from the ConfigMap defined by the field `nos-gpu-partitioner.scheduler.config`, and it falls back to the default configuration if the ConfigMap is not found.
+The GPU Partitioner reads the scheduler configuration from the ConfigMap defined by the field `gpuPartitioner.scheduler.config`, and it falls back to the default configuration if the ConfigMap is not found.
 You can edit this field to provide your custom scheduler configuration.

-If you installed `nos` with the `nos-scheduler` flag enabled, the GPU Partitioner will use its configuration unless you specify a custom ConfigMap.
+If you installed `nos` with the `scheduler` flag enabled, the GPU Partitioner will use its configuration unless you specify a custom ConfigMap.

 ## Available MIG geometries